User Community Service Desk Downloads

 1. Create a Snowflake user according to your selected authentication method:

-2. Make sure this user has access to all the relevant objects and the CREATE FUNCTION privilege (see Snowflake documentation for details) in the installation schema.
+2. Make sure that this user has access to the relevant objects and the CREATE FUNCTION privilege in the target schema.

-How to find Snowflake connections details
+How to find Snowflake connection details

-To find Snowflake connection details:
+To find the Snowflake connection details:

 2. In the Account Details dialog: